-People can die when they get too hot and stop sweating, and the best way to prevent this is to drink a lot of water.
+People can die when they get too hot, first sweat a lot, and then stop sweating, and the best way to prevent this is to drink a lot of water before working in high heat.
 When you are sweating a lot, do not wait until you are thirsty to drink.
 Normally you might drink one litre of water in a day (one standard water bottle), but when you are sweating a lot, you could easily drink three.
 If you are working in the heat, you might need to drink six litres of water.